w3c/mediacapture-transform/explainer.md

 * Background removal
 * Voice processing

-## Breakout Box Phases
+## Breakout Box Properties

-We can see the Breakout Box as having three phases:
-* Phase one: Closed, with no media or control access
-* Phase two: Half-open, with only media being processed in JS
-* Phase three: Fully open, with both media and signals being processed in JS.

-At stage three, there
+The Breakout Box conceptually splits the MediaStreamTrack into two components:
+* The TrackProcessor, which consumes a MediaStreamTrack's source and generates a stream of media frames (VideoFrame or AudioFrame)
+* The TrackGenerator, which consumes a stream of media frames and exposes a MediaStreamTrack interface, so that it can be used anywhere a MediaStreamTrack is currently attched.

-is no longer any connection between the stream generator and stream consumer that doesn't pass through Javascript; one can then freely interconnect the streams in whatever fashion one sees fit.
+There is no connection between the stream generator and stream consumer that doesn't pass through Javascript; one can freely interconnect the streams in whatever fashion one sees fit.

 ## Code Examples